99x/scikit-recommender-api/README.md

 ### Code of Conduct

 Everyone interacting in the `scikit-api` project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Scikit-api code of conduct](https://github.com/99xt/scikit-api/blob/master/CODE_OF_CONDUCT.md).

+### Official website of scikit-api

+This webpage is the official github page for scikit https://99xt.github.io/scikit-api/ it is under development and all are welcome to contribute.